 - A recent student essay explains it all.

 The label from the herbarium specimen above, collected in 1935 by Bob Platt III.
 Platt contributed a substantial number of our specimens from the 1930s.
 Locations include Radford and its environs - in many habitats that no longer exist!
-Specimens like this give us a snapshot of the past - a view of this region nearly 8 decades ago.
+Specimens like this give us a snapshot of the past - a view of this region over 8 decades ago.